addr2data/aws-certification-prep/exercises/ex-002_SettingUpVpc.rst

-EXERCISE 002: SETTING UP A VPC
+EX-002: SETTING UP A VPC
 ===============================
-This exercise covers the basic setup for a VPC.
+This exercise explores the basic setup of a VPC.

 VPC Limits